bb511/CrabPulsar/DispersionMeasure.md

 #### [Figure 1](#figure-1): Signal measured from a pulsar [[3](About.md#3)].
 The top parts show the power measured per channel as a function of time, showing clear frequency-dependent arrival times, or dispersion.
 The bottom shows the dispersion-corrected pulse (sharp pulse).

-A single peak in the pulse profile implies that core emission beam is close to the magnetic axis (core emission model).
-A double peak model implies hollow emission cone surrounding the magnetic axis (cone emission model).
-While a triple peak profile is explained by the core-cone model.
-The patch model states that all components of the pulse profile are caused by scattered emission beams in the shape of a patch.
-Emission beam radius is given as, $$\rho = 5.4^o P^{-0.5}$$ <mark>Aside: need to check if we can calculate this.</mark>

 ## 2.3 Calculation of disperion measure